 It was not possible to differentiate these juvenile O. nerka as gwenis vs. sockeye progeny in the field.
 However, the results of analyses included under BRGMON-6 provide a useful description of size classes based on scale ageing, and stock origin based on DNA analysis (Limnotek 2016).
 They determined a probability for each captured fish whether it belonged to one of three stocks: Portage Creek sockeye, Gates Creek sockeye, or gwenis (total P=100%).
 Most of their juvenile fish (195/204) collected during a summer survey were identified to a specific stock with a >80% probability and no identified fish had <56% probability of belonging to that stock.
 According to their assessment, all of the O. nerka greater than 75 mm were identified as gwenis (Limnotek 2016).
-Since all of the O. nerka captured for the BRGMON-8 program to-date were ≥117 mm, all of these fish can likely be considered gwenis based on size.
+Since all of the O. nerka captured for the BRGMON-8 program to-date were ≥95 mm, all of these fish can likely be considered gwenis based on size.

-Between the two lakes, bull trout showed the opposite pattern of catch rates to gwenis.
-CPUEs were generally much lower in Seton Lake than in Anderson Lake.
+Between the two lakes, bull trout showed the opposite pattern of catch rates to gwenis (Figure 3.10, lower plot).
+CPUEs were lower in Seton Lake than in Anderson Lake, as has been the case every year.
 Nearly all of the catch for this species was in the nearshore sets in both lakes.
-In Seton Lake, highest catches occurred in the outflow section, followed by the mid section.
-As in Year 5 (2017), bull trout were not captured at the inflow end of Seton Lake in Year 6 (2018).
-In Anderson Lake, catch rates for bull trout were highest in the inflow and mid sections of the lake, followed by the outflow end (Figure 3.11, lower plot).
+In Seton Lake, highest catches occurred in the outflow section, followed by the inflow section in Year 7 (2019).
+In Anderson Lake, catch rates for bull trout were highest in the inflow end followed by the outflow end.
+Bull trout were not captured in the mid section of either lake in 2019.

-As in previous years, catches of rainbow trout in Seton Lake were low with only 2 of this species captured (399 mm and 415 mm fork length; 2018 CPUE = 0.1 fish/10 net-hours).
-A total of 6 rainbow trout were captured in Anderson Lake (ranging from 179 to 397 mm; 2018 CPUE = 0.4 fish/10 net-hours).
-CPUE values were consistent for each longitudinal section within each lake in 2018; however, rainbow trout were not captured in the inflow section of Seton Lake.
+As in previous years, catches of rainbow trout in Seton Lake were low with only 1 of this species captured (386 mm fork length; 2019 CPUE = 0.1 fish/10 net-hours).
+A total of 7 rainbow trout were captured in Anderson Lake (ranging from 206 to 390 mm; 2019 CPUE = 1.0 fish/10 net-hours in the nearshore and 0.4 fish/10 net-hours in the offshore).
+By longitudinal zone, rainbow trout were captured in the outflow section only for Seton Lake and in the inflow and mid sections of Anderson Lake in 2019; however, among years rainbow trout have been captured in low numbers in each of the longitudinal sections of both lakes.